mroth/goodvsevil/README.md

 A quick hack to compare keyword counts in the twitter streaming API.
-I use cats and dogs.
+I used cats and dogs in a stunning lack of creativity.

 Later on I decided to play with Server-Side Events as a more compatible subset of WebSockets for realtime streaming.
 So I suppose this project could serve as a template for someone who wants to see either how to subscribe to and monitor via the Twitter streaming API with redis backing, and/or how to monitor that in realtime via a web UI using SSE or polling.